-Affordable Universities in Belgium for International Students
+Affordable Schools in Belgium for International Students

 1. Université Libre de Bruxelles

 The brainchild of lawyer and politician Pierre-Théodore Verhaegen, the Université Libre de Bruxelles or ULB is a free-education university established in 1834.
 Although it started as bilingual (teaching in Dutch and French), the university has become predominantly French-speaking.
-With the tuition fee starting from €835 for undergraduate students, Université Libre de Bruxelles is the cheapest university in Belgium for international students.

-Labeled as one of the best universities in the country, ULB is famous for its Social, Physical, and Life Science programs.
-It also ranks globally in Business, Arts & Humanities, Clinical Health, and Computer Science.
+Labeled as one of the best universities in the country, ULB is famous for its social, physical, and life science programs.
+It also ranks globally in business, arts & humanities, clinical health, and computer science.

 2. Université Saint-Louis – Bruxelles

+Saint Louis University in Brussels, or UC Louvain Saint-Louis Brussels, is an institution specializing in the Social and Human Sciences.
+Formerly, the Facultés Universitaires Saint-Louis has taken its current name to denote its relationship with the UC Louvain system.
 The university, which has campuses in Saint-Louis and Marie-Haps, is divided into the Faculties of Philosophy, Law, Economics, Translation & Interpretation, and European Studies.
-All in all, these departments oversee 25 Bachelor’s programs and 2 Master’s degrees.
+All in all, these departments oversee 25 bachelor’s programs and 2 master’s degrees.

-3. Université de Liège
+3. University of Liège

 The University of Liege, one of the cheapest universities in Belgium, is an institution in the French region of Wallonia, Belgium.
 It first opened its doors in the year 1817 through the efforts of King William I of the Netherlands.
+The university has become a major institution from a simple mining school with various faculties.
+Today, students can specialize in philosophy, social science, law, medicine, veterinary medicine, psychology and education, and architecture to name a few.
+20% of the university’s almost 21,000 students are from outside the country.

 4. Ghent University

-Ghent University, popularly known as UGhent, is a state university in East Flanders’s capital.
+Ghent University, popularly known as UGent, is a state university in East Flanders’s capital.
 Founded in 1817 by Dutch King William I, it is the first university in Belgium to use the Dutch language.
+This affordable university in Belgium is currently organized into 11 faculties that oversee 130 departments.
+As one of the biggest Flemish universities, UGent has a whopping population of 50,000+ students, including more than 7,000 grouped as foreign nationals.

 5. Hasselt University